 The sites available on the free T-Zones do change from time to time.
 4INFO, ESPN, Traffic.com and CNN were available for years, but are gone now.
 Check the T-mobile to Go board at HowardForums for collective intelligence on what works and what doesn’t.

 Free T-Zones works with any browser that can connect through a WAP gateway or directly to the Internet, including Opera Mobile and the built in browsers of most phones.
 Except for the wml sites it alsos work with the Safari Browser of unlocked iPhones.

 Free T-Zones doesn’t work with proxy based browsers like Opera Mini, Bolt or the UC Browser because access to the proxies is blocked.
 It doesn’t work with the Android phones sold by T-Mobile and the Google Developer phones which are explicitly blocked from free T-Zones.

 If you are not using a T-Mobile branded handset, you will need to input the T-Mobile data settings.
 Refer to your phone manual or Google ‘GPRS settings “your phone make and model“‘

 The relevant settings information for T-Mobile are:

-- Access Point Name (APN): wap.voicestream.com (you must use this APN)
+- Access Point Name (APN): wap.voicestream.com

 - Homepage: http://wap.myvoicestream.com